Welcome. My name is Van Thi Diep.

 transmuting pain into beauty

 Let’s face it, being human can be such a pain.
 But even if we cannot ignore the darkness of humanity, in-between suffering and healing are also poignant moments of awareness.
 These moments remind us that there is beauty in learning to be human.
 When pain becomes beauty, we are metaphorically growing a garden of flowers out of what was once barren soil.
-Therefore, my creativity is the overflow of my inner garden making its way out into the world.
+My creativity is the overflow of my inner garden making its way out into the world.

 pink waterlily in low light